getspine/spinesible/README.md

 **PLEASE NOTE**: This command will build out a lot of infrastructure, including [Aurora](http://aurora.apache.org/), [Mesos](http://mesos.apache.org/), and [Kafka](http://kafka.apache.org/), so you may wish to modify the example configuration to suit your organization's needs.

-To do so, read on:
+To do so, **read on**:

 What is a Datacenter?
 =====================

-A datacenter is a collection of **region-based AWS resources**: VPCs, VPC subnets, security groups, internal Route 53 DNS zones, and the configured EC2 instances which will run your own services.
+A Datacenter is a collection of **region-based AWS resources**: [VPCs](https://aws.amazon.com/vpc/), [VPC subnets](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Subnets.html), [security groups](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html), [private Route 53 DNS zones](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-private.html), and the configured [EC2 instances](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Instances.html) which will run your own services.

 The DC Config
 -------------

 EC2 instances require an **initial AWS environment** within which to run.
 This step is somewhat involved, which is why many opt for the defaults offered upon the creation of an AWS account.
 If not using defaults, VPC creation is often performed manually via the AWS UI, which can introduce uncertainty and operator error into a complex equation.

-That's why Spinesible condenses this information into a **single configuration file**, allowing you to refer to the layout of your AWS resources at a glance.
+That's why Spinesible condenses all configuration for a Datacenter into a **single configuration file**, which contains the layout of all the resources needed in a **single AWS region**.

 We've included an example configuration, located at ```dc_config/us-east-1.yml```.
-This file contains the layout for a datacenter in AWS region **us-east-1**.
+This file contains the layout for a Datacenter in AWS region **us-east-1**.

+We prefer this strategy over manual configuration for two reasons: it makes it **easier to reason about your AWS usage** and provides for **swift reference during an incident**.

-To understand how best to configure your own datacenter, let's take you through the datacenter provisioning process:
+To understand how best to configure your own Datacenter, let's take you through the provisioning process:

 Step 1: Network Setup
 ---------------------